Sorry, you need to enable JavaScript to visit this website.

 • recognising and supporting neurodiversity in specialist roles

-• understanding and implementing new areas of legislation, for example, the pre-charge bail reform
+• understanding and implementing new areas of legislation, for example, the impact of the Sentencing Bill on policing

 • developing and refreshing evidence-based practice standards in intelligence professionalisation programme